edbennett/lava-ros-lectures/decks/generation/slides.md

 You can see in the plot here that re-seeding the generator every 50 trajectories introduces very strong autocorrelations at every multiple of 50 trajectories, as well as making the magnitude of the autocorrelation larger at every value of $\tau$.
+This effect is particularly bad for the RHMC and similar algorithms, but will impact all algorithms that rely on random numbers.

 -